 The holiday season is full of happiness and surprises.
 But always remember that Christmas isn’t all about parties, great food, gifts, family reunions and Santa Clauses.
 To celebrate the Yuletide season, once again, I’m quoting the last part of a previous Yuletide post [dated December 2013]:^

-All right, here’s a haiku written specifically for the Yuletide season:
+All right, here’s a holiday themed haiku, written specifically for the Yuletide season:

 Oh, Christmas is here